David-Glickman/Data_Projects_TripleTen/Return Rate Data Visualization.md

-# Return Rate Data Visualization
+# Tableau Story: Return Rates

 ## Objectives and Goals
 The goal of this project was to understand the underlying causes of product returns at a nationwide store, and to find recommendations to help reduce returns.
 The goal was to